Visual Arts and Health - the new Cultura e Salute lecture series

 2 September 2024

-• Students of the USI Master of Medicine will be granted 1 ECTS (elective course) following the submission of a final report, based on specific topics specified in the course outline (on iCourses);
+• Master's degree students in human medicine will be able to obtain 1 ECTS (optional course) following the drafting of a final report, based on certain points indicated in the course sheet (on iCorsi);

 Full course programme